shaukatdesai/nexttraining/Step4.md

    It is essential to have at least the tables defined in order for the Create Application wizard to generate pages in your application.
 In this hands-on-lab, you will create the required database objects, and populate the tables with sample data.

+   Prerequisite - Download the following file and save it locally.
+[Projects_Table.sql](Projects_Table.sql)

    1. Use SQL Workshop to upload a script that creates the tables for the Demo Projects application.
 Perform the following steps:

       a) Click **SQL Workshop** and select **SQL Scripts**.